First trimester woes during pregnancy are by no means a new struggle. Here are a few first-hand experiences and quick facts you need to know.

 Now before I continue, let me start off by saying that EVERY PREGNANCY IS DIFFERENT.
 Every woman is different and therefore every first trimester will be different.

 For me, personally, the first trimester SUCKED.
-Like really and truly sucked.
+It was really and truly awful.

 I was basically this dog for about 6 weeks straight.
 And again, I know that things could’ve been a whole lot worse and that some women go through hell for an entire 9 months.
 But I can’t write their blog posts, now can I?

-But I can tell you all about my experiences and what I experienced now that I’m out of the first trimester and feeling (somewhat) like myself again.
+What I can do is tell you all about my experiences now that I’m out of the first trimester and feeling (somewhat) like myself again.

 1. First Trimester Morning Sickness Is the Worst